okeeffed/developer-notes/manual/System-Design/Glossary.md

 3. Rebalancing: due to data distribution not being uniform or a lot of load on a shard.
 Rebalancing without incurring downtime is extremely difficult.

 ## Indexes

+In databases, sooner or later there comes a time when database performance is no longer satisfactory.
+One of the very first things you should turn to when that happens is database indexing.

+The goal of creating an index on a particular table in a database is to make it faster to search through the table and find the row or rows that we want.
+Indexes can be created using one or more columns of a database table, providing the basis for both rapid random lookups and efficient access of ordered records.